beaconsproject/disturbance_explorer/docs/overview.md

   - Use the demo dataset or upload a custom GeoPackage ("gpkg" extension) containing all required spatial layers.

-  - View the included features: linear and areal anthropogenic disturbances, forest fires, and mining claims.
+  - View the spatial layers i.e., linear and areal anthropogenic disturbances, fires, mining claims, etc.

 If a custom GeoPackage is provided, users can also upload additional linear and areal disturbance features as shapefiles.
 These can be incorporated into the mapping process or used for viewing purposes only.

 📌 Note: All layers in the GeoPackage must have the same projection.
 Additionally, the study area must capture the full extent of disturbance layers to ensure accurate analysis.
 <br><br>

 #### Buffer features: